By Dr. Anne Sawyer, Extension Education and 2017 LAAS Alumna

 Pesticides kill pests, but they also can kill beneficial soil microbes and insects.
 Instead of reaching for a chemical, always consider alternatives to pesticides first.
 Choose disease-resistant plant varieties and plants that will grow well in your site.
 Hand-pick larger bugs, such as Japanese beetles, and drop them in soapy water or knock them from plants with a blast from your garden hose.
 Use physical barriers like row covers, bags on apples, or fences to keep out larger critters.
 Plant damage from insects and diseases is often cosmetic and not necessarily life-threatening, and plants will over recover.

-Anne Sawyer is a PhD candidate in the Department of Soil, Water, and Climate at the University of Minnesota, where she studies soil fertility and microbiology in switchgrass.
+Dr. Anne Sawyer is an Extension Educator and alumna of the Land and Atmospheric Science graduate program at the University of Minnesota.
 She is also an Extension Master Gardener in Rice County.